 Instructor: Inga Thornell

-Required books can be found on under the History section of https://keplercollege.org/index.php/required-books-for-courses
+Required books can be found under the History section of the materials list for courses.

 Inga Duncan Thornell graduated from Kepler College with a BA in East-West Studies and a minor in Mythology.
 She continued her studies at the University of Wales, Trinity St. David in the Cultural Astronomy and Astrology program.

 She has returned to Kepler College as an instructor.
 She also works with clients in a private coaching practice.
 Her interests include astrology, mythology, and ritual.